rubengp99/aftim-rest-api/README.md

 Requests to the server must be made through the URLs: `http://localhost:81/api/${endpint}/?${query}`, each endpoint will be given for the resource they wish to obtain or mutate, for example: `http://localhost:81/api/conceptos/?limit=20&fields=id,nombre`

 #### Query
-**fields**: This paramater indicate which of the attributes of the entity are required by the user, separated by comma
++ **fields**: This paramater indicate which of the attributes of the entity are required by the user, separated by comma.
-**offset**: This parameter indicates the index where the data path begins
++ **offset**: This parameter indicates the index where the data path begins.
-**limit**: This parameter indicates the lenght of the array of data
++ **limit**: This parameter indicates the lenght of the array of data.
-**order**: This parameter indicates the order of the array ascendent/descendent
++ **order**: This parameter indicates the order of the array ascendent/descendent.
-**orderField**: This parameter indicates the key or field by which the array will be ordered
++ **orderField**: This parameter indicates the key or field by which the array will be ordered.
-**before**: it gets concatenated before the filter key field to indicate that the records are less than or equal to the value
++ **before**: it gets concatenated before the filter key field to indicate that the records are less than or equal to the value.
-**after**: it gets concatenated before the filter key field to indicate that the records are greater than or equal to the value
++ **after**: it gets concatenated before the filter key field to indicate that the records are greater than or equal to the value.

 ## Examples

-In this case we'll make a request to the endpoin conceptos, requesting all last 50 concepts and we just want the fields: id, nombre, codigo and  precio_dolar.
+In this case we'll make a request to the endpoint conceptos, requesting all last 50 concepts and we just want the fields: id, nombre, codigo and  precio_dolar.
 With a price greater than $1.5 and less than $10.
 We can do this because the api identifies the entity's fields and can filter through them, prefixes such as 'before' or 'after' can be used so that the filtering is less than or greater than a value, as many filters can be concatenated as desired.

 Route: `GET: http://localhost:81/api/conceptos/?fields=id,nombre,codigo,precio_dolar&after-precio_dolar=1.5&before-precio_dolar=10`